 McKay later traveled to Oakley, Idaho where a large number of the town’s population had mottled teeth.
 It was there that McKay was able to start connecting some dots thanks to a larger study.
 That decade of research yielded surprising results: the recently-built communal water pipeline had extremely elevated levels of fluoride.
 When the town stopped drinking from the pipeline, the prevalence of mottled teeth decreased exponentially.
 The connection between mottled teeth and fluoride was finally forged.

-In the years that followed, more scientists and dentists did tests of their own to find out the exact levels one must ingest in order to see the symptoms of fluorosis.
+In the years that followed, more scientists and dentists did tests of their own.
+They were able to find out the exact levels one must ingest in order to see the symptoms of fluorosis.
 They found that, in small doses, fluoride was more helpful than hurtful.
 The naturally occurring fluoride could fight tooth decay better than any lab-generated chemical compound.
 Eventually, town officials across the U.S. began fluoridating water supplies in an effort to curb tooth decay in children.
 The effects were immediate: tooth decay numbers dropped faster than anyone thought possible.
 Since fluoridating water is inexpensive (it costs about $1 a year per person), many local governments continue the practice today.

 We know, from those who suffered from severe fluorosis in the early 1900s, that there are some serious consequences to ingesting too much (or too little) fluoride as a child.
 When you’re young, your teeth are willing to absorb as much fluoride as you give them.
 Too much, and staining occurs.
 Not enough, and you are at a higher risk of tooth decay later in life.